top of page

 • Thin film

-Monocrystalline and polycrystalline are both rigid, while thin film is flexible.
+Monocrystalline and polycrystalline are both rigid, while thin film panels are flexible.

 Thin film vs monocrystalline vs polycrystalline solar panels for van conversions